wp-plugins/wp-live-chat-support/readme.txt

 * World-class support
 * Fully customizable live chat experience

+= Coming soon =
+* Triggers - Build custom live chat triggers.
+For example, if a user has been idle for more than 2 minutes, initiate a live chat and send a response.
+* Quick responses - Create "quick responses" for your live chat window (click to insert a response)
+* XMP notifications - Get notified about new live chats in Gtalk, ICQ, Yahoo! messenger, etc.

 Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/) for only $29.95 once off!